-walls also were but weak, in some places fallen down, and in others low-built: and their gates open through security.
-The Thracians entering into Mycalessus, spoiled both houses and temples, The barbarous slew the people, without mercy on old or young, cruelty of the but killed all they could light on, both women and children; yea, and the labouring cattle, and whatsoever other living thing they saw.
+to the city, being a very great one3, and taketh it: for they kept no watch, nor expected that any man would have come in and assaulted them so far from the sea.
+Their walls also were but weak, in some places fallen down, and in others low-built: and their gates open through security.
+The Thracians entering into Mycalessus, spoiled both houses and temples, slew the people, without mercy on old or young, but killed all they could light on, both women and children; yea, and the labouring cattle, and whatsoever other living thing they saw.
 For the nation of the Thracians, where they dare, are extreme bloody, equal to any of the barbarians.
-Insomuch as there was put in practice at this time, besides other disorder, all forms of slaughter that could be imagined: they likewise fell upon the school-house, which was in the city a great one, and the children newly entered into it; and killed them every one.
+Insomuch as there was put in practice at this time, besides other disorder 1, all forms of slaughter that could be imagined: they likewise fell upon the school-house, which was in the city a great one, and the children newly entered into it; and killed them every one.
 And the calamity of the whole city, as it was as great as ever befell any, so also was it more unexpected and more bitter.
 30. The Thebans hearing of it, came out to help them: and overtaking the Thracians before they had gone far, both recovered the booty, and chased them to the Euripus and to the sea, where the galleys lay that brought them.
-Some of them they killed: of those most in their going aboard; for swim they could not; and such as were in the [small] boats, when they saw how things went a-land, had thrust off their boats, and lay without the Euripus.
-In the lower empire there was a bridge over the Euripus, which was naturally called ζεῦγμα.
-But it is absurd to suppose that the Athenians would have made Eubœa accessible by land, when it was so important to her to keep it under the protection of her navy.
-Ar-
+Some of them they killed: of those most in their going aboard; for swim they could not; and such as were in the [small] boats, when they saw how things went a-land, had thrust off their boats, and lay without the Euripus2.
+In the rest of the retreat, the